 We ask stupid questions

 It might not seem like a great recommendation, but we’re willing to ask stupid questions – and that’s important.
-While we have an engineering background, and we’ve worked on scores of machines, we aren’t experts on every machine or process.
+We have an engineering background and we’ve worked on scores of machines, but we aren’t experts on your machine or process.
 When we need to understand how a machine or process works, we interview the experts.
 Sometimes the explanation has gaps but a stupid question or two usually clarifies what’s missing.
 Occasionally further work is needed to fill gaps that show up.
 These interactions benefits the expert as well as the Knowledge Pack users.

 We use photographs and diagrams